sharetribe/flex-docs/src/docs/concepts-users-and-authentication/users-and-authentication-in-flex/index.md

 Sharetribe.

-Within a transaction, customers can initiate or transition transactions specified for the customer.
+Within a transaction, customers can initiate or transition transactions with transitions specified for the customer.

 ### Provider

-When a user creates a listing and someone else books or purchases that listing, the user becomes the **provider** of the transaction in question.
-In marketplaces with payments, the provider is the transaction party who receives the listing price.
+When a user providers a product or service and someone else books or purchases that offering, the user is considered the **provider** of the transaction in question.
+In a forward marketplace flow, the provider is the user who creates the listing, and in a reverse marketplace flow, the provider is the user who starts a transaction against a customer's listing.

-This means that if the payment happens within the marketplace, the provider will need to verify their identity to the payment gateway to adhere to the payment processor's
-[Know Your Customer requirements](https://en.wikipedia.org/wiki/Know_your_customer).
+In marketplaces with payments, the provider is the transaction party who receives the transaction payment.
+This means that if the payment happens within the marketplace, the provider will need to verify their identity to the payment gateway to adhere to the payment processor's [Know Your Customer requirements](https://en.wikipedia.org/wiki/Know_your_customer).

-Within a transaction, providers can initiate or transition transactions specified for the provider.
+Within a transaction, providers can initiate or transition transactions with transitions specified for the provider.

 ### Transaction related roles: operator and system